Getting started with Workflows

 Absolutely, this can be very helpful to offer more options to your users and start different workflows depending on their choices and needs, but this is also a good way to organize your Workflows in a more efficient and manageable way.

-- This separate section will help you create a loop within the same scenario, to go back to a previous block thanks to Proxies
+- This separate section will help you create a loop within the same workflow, to go back to a previous block thanks to Proxies

 Why is my Workflow sometimes not starting?

-There can be various reasons, make sure to double-check that the configuration of your scenario is correct, and that it is indeed deployed and enabled.
+There can be various reasons, make sure to double-check that the configuration of your workflow is correct, and that it is indeed deployed and enabled.

 Keep in mind that the workflows will not be triggered automatically in ongoing conversations, if an operator has sent a message in the past 20 minutes, it will not start to avoid interfering.